regevbr/json-expression-eval/README.md

             - `neq` - !==
     - `{property: value}`
         - compares the property to that value (shorthand to the `eq` op)
+> Note that nested properties in the context are also supported starting version 3

 Example expressions, assuming we have the `user` and `maxCount` user defined functions in place can be:
 ```json